Terms and conditions, Fee-paying Students (FAS) 2021

 1 Scope, definitions and deductible

-When a university or college has obtained this insurance as a group insurance, it applies to all students who have been accepted for and are undertaking further education at the university or college and who pay tuition fees for this.
+When a university or university college has taken out this insurance as a group insurance, it applies to all students who have been accepted for and are undertaking further education at the university or university college and who pay tuition fees for this.
 The insurance also covers students who have been granted a scholarship and who pay a tuition fee.

 1.2 Where and when does the insurance apply?